locoslab/vue-typescript-import-dts/README.md

 # vue-typescript-import-dts [![Build Status](https://travis-ci.org/locoslab/vue-typescript-import-dts.svg?branch=master)](https://travis-ci.org/locoslab/vue-typescript-import-dts) [![npm version](https://badge.fury.io/js/vue-typescript-import-dts.svg)](https://badge.fury.io/js/vue-typescript-import-dts)
 TypeScript declaration file that allows using `import` with `*.vue` files.
 The primary use case is a bundler environment like [Browserify](http://browserify.org/) with [vueify](https://github.com/vuejs/vueify).
 The file itself consists of 5 lines; this package is just for convenience.

+## CommonJS vs. ES6 modules
+There are two current versions: version 2.x for a CommonJS environment, e.g., Browserify/vueify and version 3.x for an ES6 environment that uses `export default`.

 ## Usage
 This package requires TypeScript 2 and Vue.js 2, which ships with new type definitions in the Vue.js package itself.
 Both must be installed separately in your project, which allows choosing a suitable version.

+1. Install
-1. Install: `npm install vue-typescript-import-dts --save-dev`
+    * For ES6 modules: `npm install vue-typescript-import-dts --save-dev`
+    * For CommonJS: `npm install vue-typescript-import-dts@2 --save-dev`

 2. Include it in the `types` field of your `tsconfig.json`